 You can begin a keto diet at any point.
 There is no preparation needed other than a physical and check with your physician.
 As with any dietary change, it is important to check with your doctor to make sure it is safe for your body.
 After this has been determined, you can start any day by making simple dietary changes.

 1. Remove offending food from your home by donating or sharing with friends and family who are not on the keto diet.
 This includes bread, starchy vegetables, sugar, and higher carbohydrate foods

 2. Shop for items from the food list we share below.
 Pick foods you know you will easily be able to eat, but that will also help you to get into and stay in ketosis.

-3. Meal plan in advance to help avoid pitfalls like a drive-thru meals or snacking off plan.
-You can use the tips in Alea's cookbook Prep Ahead Meals from Scratch to help prepare proteins and some vegetables ahead of time to make this easier.
+3. Meal plan in advance to help avoid pitfalls like drive-thru meals or snacking off plan.
+Here is a sample one week Printable Keto Diet Meal Plan with recipes for breakfast, lunch, and dinner to help you get started.
+You can also use the tips in Alea's cookbook Prep Ahead Meals from Scratch to help prepare proteins and some vegetables ahead of time to make this easier.
 Our Sheet Pan Scrambled Eggs are a great example of this method.
 To make them keto friendly, switch the milk for heavy cream!